awsdocs/amazon-sagemaker-developer-guide/doc_source/autopilot-quotas.md

 There are quotas that limit the resources available to you when using Amazon SageMaker Autopilot\.
 Some of these limits are increasable and some are not\.

 **Note**
 The resource quotas documented in the following sections are valid for versions of Amazon SageMaker Studio 3\.22\.2 and higher\.
-For information on updating your version of SageMaker Studio, see [Update SageMaker Studio and Studio Apps](studio-tasks-update.md)\.
+For information on updating your version of SageMaker Studio, see [Shut Down and Update SageMaker Studio and Studio Apps](studio-tasks-update.md)\.

 **Topics**
 + [Quotas that you can increase](#autopilot-quotas-limits-increasable)